Jesper Bøge Pedersen

-Jesper Bøge Pedersen (born 22 February 1990) is a Danish professional footballer who plays as a right-back for Danish 1st Division club Hobro IK.
+Jesper Bøge Pedersen (born 22 February 1990) is a Danish professional footballer who last played as a right-back for Danish 1st Division club Hobro IK.

 Club career

 Early career

 In the school year 2005–06, Bøge attended sports school in Ikast (ISI).
 During that time, he played football in the academy of local Danish Superliga club FC Midtjylland, but when the school year ended, he returned to his hometown, Bogense, while his career continued in the youth of OB.
 However, it became a short visit to Bogense, and he returned to the academy of FC Midtjylland in December 2007.

 Midtjylland

 Bøge was part of the Midtjylland academy for some years, and signed a three-year contract extension in 2009.
 Midtjylland's reserve team, Ikast fS experienced some issues during their 2008–09 campaign, and in the summer of 2009, Bøge and two other teammates were promoted to the squad.
 However, he made his debut for Midtjylland on 6 December 2009 against FC Nordsjælland, where he replaced Jonas Borring in the 76th minute; his only appearance during the season.
 However, a month later, he signed a new contract and was permanently promoted to the first team squad.

 In August 2011, Bøge suffered a groin injury and was out for three months.
 He returned in October, but suffered another injured in January 2012.
 Bøge did not make an appearance during the season, and afterwards stated that he was interested in being loaned out, due to a lack of playing time.